Running Marketing Campaigns

 Traditionally, campaigns can be defined as a series of operations designed to bring about a particular result.

-It could also be seen as any kind of marketing initiative for which you want to track results.
-It’s the way that will be able to quantify what’s actually working.
+It could also be seen as any marketing initiative, for which you want to track results.
+Marketing campaigns provide you with a way to track and evaluate what’s actually working.

-Well, it’s through the lens of campaigns, and this is really why understanding how to both set-up and get the most out of this feature is really so essential.
+Well, it’s through the lens of campaigns, and this is essentially why you need to understand how to set up and get the most out of this feature.

 Why Should You Run Marketing Campaigns?